subscribe to our rss feed

 “The Best” is demanded of and expected for each student.
 The philosophy of the school demands high standards of work, personal behaviour and respect of self and of others.
 The motivation for excellence is fostered by providing opportunities to excel in a variety of subject areas.

-mini7sSport forms a vital part of our school activities.
+Sport forms a vital part of our school activities.
 Both the boys and girls field a football, spikeball and soccer team every year.
 In 2011 the girls’ football team went on to reach the Cumann na mBunscol County Final and enjoyed playing at McHale Park, Castlebar.
 In 2012 the girls’ football team won the Ballyhaunis/Area Division Cup for the first time.
-The children also take part in the FAI 5-a-side soccer competition while last year the mixed Spikeball team were narrowly beaten in the county final in Kiltimagh.
+The children also take part in the FAI 5-a-side soccer competition while last year the mixed Spikeball team were narrowly beaten in the county final in Charlestown.

-FÍS Film Festival WinnersTechnology forms part of a stimulating learning environment where the children are introduced to computer programming and film making.
+Technology forms part of a stimulating learning environment where the children are introduced to computer programming and film making.
 In November 2011 we received a national award at the FÍS Film Festival in the Helix, Dublin for our film ‘Job Done’.
 The children received the award for Outstanding Achievement in Film Making for ‘Horror’ and are very proud of this achievement given the record number of entries from schools all over the country.
-The pupils also received an award at this year’s Fresh Film Festival in Limerick, an amazing achievement considering there were over 440 entries, many associated with national film schools.
+The pupils also received an award at the 2012 Fresh Film Festival in Limerick, an amazing achievement considering there were over 440 entries, many associated with national film schools.

-An Lár TVThe school has also invested in Fizzbook netbooks for the pupils which are used daily in every subject area.
+The school has also invested in Fizzbook netbooks for the pupils which are used daily in every subject area.
 We are the first primary school in Ireland to have the pupils’ video work featured on An Lár TV, a Community TV channel for the Irish Diaspora. anlar.tv has an audience of between 2,500-3,000 people per day in around 50 countries.
 Gortskehy NS joins a list of other educators providing content for the channel such as the University of Limerick, the Royal College of Science at UCD and the Irish School of Animation in Dublin.
-The Gortskehy pupils used Skype to record face-to-face video interviews with Colette O’Flynn, Research Officer at the National Biodiversity Data Centre in Waterford, Brian Curran of Ireland West Angling and Herbert Dingerkus of the East Mayo Anglers’ Association.
-The childrens’ DVD is informative and records their artwork, research, interviews and exploration of a local stream with the assistance of Aisling Wheeler from An Taisce.
-It received an excellent review in the September 2011 edition of InTouch, the primary school magazine for primary teachers in Ireland.
+The Gortskehy pupils used Skype to record face-to-face video interviews with Colette O’Flynn, Research Officer at the National Biodiversity Data Centre in Waterford,

-MissionVGortskehy NS is also proud to be one of twenty primary schools in Ireland selected to take part in MissionV, a project supported by the National Centre for Technology in Education (NCTE) and the first in Ireland to use 3D modelling software and programming tools to teach part of the primary school curriculum.
+Gortskehy NS is also proud to have been one of twenty primary schools in Ireland selected to take part in MissionV, a project supported by the National Centre for Technology in Education (NCTE) and the first in Ireland to use 3D modelling software and programming tools to teach part of the primary school curriculum.
 It is innovative in the teaching of STEM (Science, Technology, Education & Maths) subjects while demonstrating the practical applications of architecture, geometry and computer programming.
 The pupils’ work was exhibited in the MissionV Learning Hub, a dedicated virtual exhibition hall during National Science Week in November 2011.

 The school is very well equipped for science and Gortskehy N.S. was the only school from Mayo selected to exhibit an experiment at the RDS BT Young Scientist Exhibition in 2012.
 The ‘Acids and Bases’ chemistry experiment, incorporating a lego robot built and programmed by the children, received an award at the event.